Travel to New England

 While activities such as running events, fishing tournaments, art fairs and Christmas shopping strolls are planned from May through November, Block Island’s busiest season is between Memorial Day and Labor Day.
 For those seeking a bit more quietude, the off months may be just the remedy for a little relaxation while still enjoying great weather.

 Marie has been coming to Block Island for family vacations all her life and holds this island very close to her heart.
 After all, Block Island is the inspiration for Gansett Island!
-Now that you're finally here, take some time to enjoy the island's beaches, shopping, hiking, lighthouses and so much more.
-As you wander, you're sure to see a few things that look familiar if you've read the McCarthys of Gansett Island Series.
+Once you get to the island, take some time to enjoy the beaches, shopping, hiking, lighthouses and so much more.
+As you wander, you’re sure to see a few things that look familiar if you’ve read the Gansett Island Series.

 Check out this list of things to do or download a copy to take with you.